 Change in Circumstances

-Housing Executive tenants - each week directly to your rent/rates account
+- For Housing Executive tenants it is paid each week to your rent and rates account

 What to do if your circumstances change